2017-fall-arch1/2017-fall-arch1-project-1-ivan2911/README.md

      - writing another demo (probably starting with ours) that tests llGet().
      - be sure to use llCheck
      - and adding Makefile productions to compile & test it
-  - the same as #1, but now add llReverse that reverses list order to llist.c
+  - the same as above, but now add llReverse that reverses list order to llist.c